 Your passport needs to be valid for at least 6 months upon arrival to Thailand.
 Please check and make sure your passport will not expire soon, or otherwise organise a new one plenty of time in advance of your departure date.
 If your stay in Thailand is shorter than 30 days, then the free VOA (Visa on arrival) should cover you if arriving by air (Please check your countries current visa arrangements with Thailand).
 If you are crossing by land or sea, you will only be granted a 15 day VOA.
 If you plan to stay longer than 30 days but not over 60 days, a 60-day tourist visa would be sufficient.
-For longer than 60 days, you can either get a double entry tourist visa (2 times 60 days); or a Non-Immigrant visa (90 days) which, depending on your country of origin, can also be obtained as a multiple entry visa enabling a stay of 12 months.
+For longer than 60 days, you need to apply for a Non-Immigrant visa (90 days).
 Please note: If you are applying for a non-immigrant visa, then you will also require a letter from WFFT confirming your participation as a volunteer, this will be sent upon request.